watsonarw/intro-to-react-workshop/README.md

     Keyboard shortcut: ``Ctrl + ` ``

-3. In the terminal run the command `npx create-react-app myApp`
+3. In the terminal run the command `npx create-react-app myapp`

     This will download half the internet and setup a "hello world" react app